-On your Saigon food tour, you will not only find food signature of Southern Vietnam but also get to try specialty from other regions as well.
-As a hub of Vietnamese culture in the south, Saigon is also the place where you can find dishes of any regions in Vietnam.
+On your Saigon food tour, you will not only find food signatures of Southern Vietnam but also get to try specialties from other regions as well.
+As a hub of Vietnamese culture in the south, Saigon is also the place where you can find dishes of any region in Vietnam.

 The Central Vietnam dishes in Saigon mostly come from Hue, Quang Nam, and Da Lat.
 They are supposed to be spicier but when coming to the south, the seasoning and some ingredients of these foods are adjusted to suit the taste of people in Saigon.

 And last but not least, the foods come all the way from the capital of Vietnam in the north, Hanoi.
-Made with ingredients and taste of Southern people but some of Hanoi’s dishes can still keep their original taste like Bun Cha and Bun Dau Mam Tom.
+Made with ingredients and the taste of Southern people but some of Hanoi’s dishes can still keep their original taste, like Bun Cha and Bun Dau Mam Tom.

 In Vietnamese cuisine, there are several noodles dishes.
-The rice noodles are made in different shapes and sized, mixed with different kinds of protein, vegetables, and herbs, bathed in the savory broths and sauces.
+The rice noodles are made in different shapes and sizes, mixed with different kinds of protein, vegetables, and herbs, and bathed in savory broths and sauces.

-Simple breakfast across the country, especially the North: A dish of soft noodle in a light beef stew soup
+Simple breakfast across the country, especially the North: A dish of soft noodles in a light beef stew soup

 Bun Cha and Bun Thit Nuong